Sustainable Tourism Bogotá

 It does NOT include: lunch, dinner, drinks, snacks, tips.

 Note: Last minute bookings are likely to have a Spanish-speaking guide only.
-Bilingual guides are in high demand and need to be reserved at least a week ahead of time.
+Bilingual guides are in high demand and need to be reserved several weeks ahead of time.

 Things to bring